Dirtyboy1029/MalCleanse/README.md

 # MALCLEANSE

-This code repository our paper titled **Tackling Real-World Out-of-Distribution Label Noise in Android Malware Datasets**.
+This repository is associated with our paper titled **Tackling Real-World Out-of-Distribution Label Noise in Android Malware Datasets**.

-## Overview
-In this paper, we first estimate the uncertainty of the dataset containing samples with label noise.
-Then, based on these uncertainties, we employ anomaly detection algorithms to detect noisy samples.
+In this paper, we first explore the characteristics of label noise in real-world Android malware datasets, which we refer to as OOD (Out-Of-Distribution) label noise.
+Then, we design this tool to remove OOD label noise.
+We start by assessing the model's uncertainty regarding the samples in the dataset, and based on these uncertainties, we use anomaly detection algorithms to eliminate this label noise.

 ## Dependencies:
 We develop the codes on Windows operation system, and run the codes on Ubuntu 20.04.
 The codes depend on Python 3.8.10.
 Other packages (e.g., TensorFlow):
 ####